 For instance, since malnutrition is proven to significantly affect the immunity of a person, this implies that they can get more susceptible to illnesses that may spread throughout the community.
 This also results in a higher mortality rate among pregnant women.
 Also, since malnutrition hampers the development of individuals especially children, and results in cognitive and growth delay, these most likely affect their learning process and performance in school.
 For people who are expected to be the hope of the future, this is by far below the expected performance from them.

 This is what CCMI hopes to address.
 By tackling the issue of malnutrition, we are hoping to ensure that we have a better hope for the future.
 We do this from the comfort of our headquarter in Lee County.

 How do we do this?
 Simple.
 We develop programs that help not only in educating the concerned individuals but help them get access to healthy foods as well.
 We conduct activities that help improve their health over time.
 These activities include feeding programs, open house feeding, garage market for grabs and others.

 In our garage market for grabs, we create a small market in the area where they can get the must-needed supplies for food preparation at an extremely affordable price.
-Our garage door made by A1 Garage Door in Milwaukee which is insulated and weather-stripped ensure that these supplies are not exposed to natural elements that may cause early decay.
+Our garage door made by A1 Garage Door Service Houston is insulated and weather-stripped ensure that these supplies are not exposed to natural elements that may cause early decay.
 Also, our staff and volunteers here are always ready to help ensure that everything is in perfect condition.

 In our every activity, we ensure that we meet the goals we set for this.
 Our main concern is to always produce a long-term effect on our recipients.
 We believe that by investing time and effort in this activities, we are helping to make a change we want to see in the world.